REMEDI4ALL/covid19/README.md

 5. `conc_2`: concentration of the second drug.
 If not a combination, then `conc_2`=`conc_1`.

 **Note**: although we use the indexes `_1` and `_2` to distinguish two drugs in a combination, it does not imply any order –– drug combinations are 'symmetric' pairs in this sense.

+# COVID-CP-CONFIRM
+For completeness, we also provide CellProfiler features from COVID-CP-CONFIRM experiment.
+This was the experiment on single compounds against COVID-19 conducted prior to COVID-CP-COMBO-1.
+Cell type in this experiment is one of

+1. `single`: cells treated with a single drug;
+2. `infected`: cells exposed to Covid but not treated by any drug (DMSO);
+3. `uninfected`: healthy cells.

+## Files
+Corresponding files include
+- `data/covid_confirm.parquet.gzip`: data file (table), where each row represents morphological features obtained from the pipeline: Cell Painting -> CellProfiler features, per cell -> Median-averaged features, per well.
+- `Covid Confirm.ipynb`: python notebook with analysis based on Mahalanobis distance.

+## Metadata columns

+In addition to columns corresponding to morphological features from CellProfiler, we have metadata columns:

+1. `type`: {'single', 'infected', 'uninfected'}.
+2. `batch_id`: unique identifier of a drug (find the corresponding compound name in the file `data/id_to_name.txt`).
+3. `conc`: concentration of a drug in micromoles.
+4. `count_nuclei`: average number of nuclei in a cell estimated by CellProfiler.